lex120/Assignment_Tracker/README.md

 ## Overview

-This is an assignment tracker originally designed for personal use, but I wanted to make it publically available as well!
+This is an assignment tracker originally designed for personal use, but I wanted to make it publicly available as well!

 ---